bryandugan/bryan-dugan/content/posts/Runcloud config for Craft CMS/Runcloud config for Craft CMS.md

 After adjusting the settings RunCloud recommends you to rebuild the application.
 To do this, click on the "More" button on the top right portion of the screen and select "Rebuild web application".

-Repeat the Configure PHP Settings process for each application that you want to setup on the server.
+Repeat the Configure PHP Settings process for each application that you want to set up on the server.

-Your Runcloud server is now properly setup for use with Craft CMS!
+Your Runcloud server is now properly set up for use with Craft CMS!
 If you have any issues or additional input, feel free to leave a comment or get a hold of me on [Twitter](https://twitter.com/bryandugan)